nyakaspeter/white-raven/README.md

 # White Raven

 White Raven is a torrent player application for Samsung Smart TV E, F, H series.
 This repository contains the Smart TV Widget part of the application.
-For it to work, the [Raven Server](https://github.com/nyakaspeter/Raven-Torrent) application must also be running on the TV (which is only possible if it's rooted), or on the local network.
+For it to work, the [White Raven Server](https://github.com/nyakaspeter/White-Raven-Server) application must also be running on the TV (which is only possible if it's rooted), or on the local network.
 I recommend setting up a [Jackett](https://github.com/Jackett/Jackett) server too, to get the most out of the application.
 This repo is a fork of [White Raven](https://github.com/silentmurdock/whiteraven).

 ## Features